Slimefreakk/py-func-lib/README.md

 # Python Function Library

-Collection of Python functions that I write time to time to make some stuff easier.
+Collection of Python functions that I write time to time to make some stuff easier and more readable.

 You can contribute and fork this repo however you want.